Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Finite temperature Tan's contact

 where $n_{\alpha} = \sum_{\vec{k}} n_{\vec{k},\alpha}(T)$ is the density of component $\alpha = 1, \ldots, N$.
 We can rewrite the sum in the above equation in terms of the expectation value of the square of the diagonal generators of SU($N$):

-Note that the first term $n^2_{\text{tot}}$ is independent of temperature as the number of particles is fixed.
-Therefore, all the temperature dependence comes from the second term, i.e. the sum over the diagonal generators of SU($N$).
+Note that the first term $\propto n^2_{\text{tot}}$ is independent of temperature as the number of particles is fixed.
+Therefore, all the temperature dependence stems from the second term, i.e. the sum over the diagonal generators of SU($N$).
 For the system of interest here, the Fermi gas with short-range repulsive interactions, as described above, the only generator whose expectation value changes across the transition is $T_{N^2-1}$, which implies that

 where $m_s(T)$ is the scalar magnetization at temperature $T$.
 The above result allows us to understand the behavior of the contact around the transition to the itinerant ferromagnet.
-Thus, whereas in the paramagnetic gase phase (itinerant ferromagnet) where $m_s(T) = 0$ ($m_s(T) = 1$), the (leading order) contact does not depend on $T$ (up to exponentially small corrections arising from $\delta C(T)$), in the neighborhood of the transition, its temperature dependence is controlled by the behavior of $m_s(T)$.
+Thus, in the paramagnetic gas phase (itinerant ferromagnet) where $m_s(T) = 0$ ($m_s(T) = 1$), the (leading order) contact does not depend on $T$ (up to exponentially small corrections arising from $\delta C(T)$).
+However, in the neighborhood of the transition, its temperature dependence is controlled by $m_s(T)$.
 For $N=2$, the existence of the tri-critical point leads to a stronger temperature dependence than for $N > 2$.
-In the latter case, the abrupt transition first order described above strongly reduces the parameter regime where a partially polarized phase exists, which translates in a sharper decrease of Tan's contact as the system transitions to the itinerant ferromagnet.
+In the latter case, the abrupt first order transition described above strongly reduces the parameter regime where a partially polarized phase exists, which translates in a sharper decrease of Tan's contact as the system transitions to the itinerant ferromagnet.

 Besides the temperature dependence, as shown in Fig.~\ref{fig:cts}, in the paramagnetic gas phase, Tan's contact scales as $C\propto c_d(k_Fa_s)^2 (n_{\text{tot}}/N)^{2-2/d}N(N-1)$ where $d = 3$ is dimensionality and $c_d$ is a constant.
 Therefore, it increases as $(k_F a_s)^2$ as a function of the gas parameter.
-This is clearly an artifact of perturbative approach used to obtain Eq.~\eqref{eq:Cneq}.
+This is clearly an artifact of the perturbative approach used to obtain Eq.~\eqref{eq:Cneq}.